Good Ventures

 Good Ventures is a private foundation and philanthropic organization in San Francisco.
-It was co-founded by Cari Tuna, a former Wall Street Journal reporter, and her husband Dustin Moskovitz, one of the co-founders of Facebook.
-Good Ventures adheres to principles of effective altruism and aims to spend most or all of its money before Moskovitz and Tuna die.
-Good Ventures does not have any full-time staff, and instead distributes grants according to recommendations from Open Philanthropy.
-As of 2022, it is the fifth largest foundation in Silicon Valley.
+It was co-founded by Cari Tuna, a former Wall Street Journal reporter, and her husband Dustin Moskovitz, co-founder of Facebook and Asana.
+It has pledged to spend most or all of its money during Tuna and Moskovitz's lifetimes.
+Tuna and Moskovitz describe their goal as "to take the fullest possible advantage of the opportunity we have to help others."